Jhon-crypt/AST/EXPLANATION.md

 3. **CAST Approach** (`cast_parser.py`): An enhanced structure-aware chunking method based on the research paper ["CAST: Enhancing Code Retrieval-Augmented Generation with Structural Chunking via Abstract Syntax Tree"](https://arxiv.org/pdf/2506.15655).
 This approach provides the most semantically coherent chunks by preserving code structure.

+4. **Enhanced Parser** (`enhanced_parser.py`): A comprehensive parser that combines semantic chunking with complete file coverage.
+It captures both code elements and structural elements like file headers and section comments, providing the best of both worlds.

 All implementations follow the same high-level architecture:

 1. **Parser**: Extracts code elements (functions, structs, etc.) from the source code
 2. **Chunker**: Groups code elements into meaningful chunks for embedding and retrieval
 3. **Integration**: Provides tools for integrating with Azure AI Search

+The Enhanced Parser extends this architecture with additional capabilities for complete file coverage.

 ## Key Components